 Teeth that have gone through root canals are at a higher risk of fracture because they can become more brittle over time.

-As part of a ‘Smile Enhancement’ procedure, this is an elective procedure to achieve a cosmetic result.
+As part of a ‘Smile Enhancement’ procedure in cosmetic dentistry, crowns are used to achieve a more aesthetic result.

 Occlusal Restoration Or Rehabilitation